Universal quantum computation via scalable measurement-free error correction: Practical considerations

 \section{Practical considerations}

 In this section, we compare the implementation of the MF protocols and more conventional QEC protocols on a potential neutral-atom platform, from the point of view of logical clock time.
 In particular, we assume a two-dimensional array of atoms, with parallel shuttling capabilities.
 Since the concatenation procedure increases the footprint of the logical register, it is important to account for potentially long shuttling times.
 For measurements, we consider the situation of either reconfigurable arrays with a separate readout zone~\cite{bluvstein2024}, or a static array with local imaging of ancillae, enabled for example by shelving of the data qubits to different atomic levels.
+For simplicity, we only consider shuttling and measurement times, since these are typically much more important than the execution time of individual gates~\cite{bluvstein2022, bluvstein2024}.